What is conversion fraud?

 As we have seen, conversion fraud is a part of the click fraud process, therefore the key to preventing conversion fraud is to prevent click fraud.
 If you can stop the fake clicks, you won't have any more conversion fraud.
 Additionally, click fraud costs you money, so it's in your interest to prevent fake clicks.

-The first way to stop click fraud, and in the process prevent conversion fraud, is to stop advertising on the Google Display Network, Microsoft Audience Network, and other publisher websites.
-As we saw earlier, conversion fraud occurs because publisher websites are trying to trick advertising networks into believing their fake clicks are real, therefore by preventing publisher websites from displaying your ads, you'll eliminate most click fraud.
+The first way to reduce click fraud, and in the process reduce conversion fraud, is to stop advertising on the Google Display Network, Microsoft Audience Network, and other publisher websites.
+As we saw earlier, conversion fraud occurs because publisher websites are trying to trick advertising networks into believing their fake clicks are real, therefore by preventing publisher websites from displaying your ads, you'll eliminate a significant percentage of click fraud.

 To display your ads on the Google Search Network only, follow the steps below: